Helping millions of people navigate the world of technology.

 Your computer will now be checked for corrupted system files; if any are discovered, they will be replaced with the appropriate ones.

-5. Run a Deployment Image Servicing and Management (DISM) Scan
+Fix 4.
+Run a Deployment Image Servicing and Management (DISM) Scan

 DISM is a built-in command-line tool to repair Windows images by fixing corrupt or missing system files.
-Task Scheduler not working issues often result from system file corruption.
-Follow these steps to run a DISM scan for detection and repair:

-Step 1: Launch the Command Prompt as administrator.
+Step 1: Launch Command Prompt as administrator.

-Step 2: Enter the following command and hit Enter:
+Step 2: Enter the following command and hit Enter.

 DISM /Online /Cleanup-Image /RestoreHealth